Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

 \subsubsection{Accuracy of the Neural Network}

 We compare the output of the NN-based GA and the first order approximation from \eqref{eq_GA_formula_1st_order_mtm} with GA computations based on MC simulations with $1~000~000$ simulations.
 To this end, we consider $1000$ different input vectors, which are sampled according to the procedure outlined in Section \ref{sec training mtm}.
 For each of the inputs, we compute the GA according to each of the three approaches for the confidence level $q=0.999$.
-Results are summarized in Table~\ref{tbl_results_GA_NN_mtm_099} and Figure~\ref{fig_exa_approx_mtm_0999}.
-As can be observed, the prediction error for the first order GA approximation from \eqref{eq_GA_formula_1st_order_mtm} is on average about twice as large as for the NN-based GA.
+Results are summarized in Table~\ref{tbl_results_GA_NN_mtm_0999} (columns 3 and 4) and Figure~\ref{fig_exa_approx_mtm_0999}.
+As can be observed, the prediction error for the first order GA approximation from \eqref{eq_GA_formula_1st_order_mtm} is on average about twice as large as for the NN GA.
 This documents that the NN GA significantly outperforms the analytic GA with respect to the approximation error.
-When considering only the very small portfolios with less than 25 obligors as shown in Table~\ref{tbl_results_GA_NN_mtm_2_099}, the effect is comparable.
 Overall, the results show that even for high quantiles as $q=0.999$ the NN can be efficiently trained to accurately predict the GA for small and concentrated portfolios.